LincolnCB/flocra-pulseq/README.md

 clk_t (float): Default 1/122.88 -- System clock period in us.

 tx_t (float): Default 123/122.88 -- Transmit raster period in us.
-Will be overwritten if the PulSeq file includes a "tx_t" in the definitions
+Will be overwritten if the PulSeq file includes a "tx_t" in the definitions.

 grad_t (float): Default 1229/122.88 -- Gradient raster period in us.
-Will be overwritten if the PulSeq file includes a "grad_t" in the definitions
+Will be overwritten if the PulSeq file includes a "grad_t" in the definitions.

+tx_warmup (float): Default 500 -- Warmup time to turn on tx_gate before Tx events in us.
+Will be overwritten if the PulSeq file includes a "tx_warmup" in the definitions.

 log_file (str): Default 'ps_interpreter' -- File (.log appended) to write run log into